Sitecore/Sitecore.Demo.Scenarios/play-media-chone/04. Content Management APIs/03. Create Draft Content/README.md

 ![New media form](./media/draft-content-11.png)
 1. Click the "Add Media" button.
 ![New media form after fields are filled](./media/draft-content-12.png)
 1. If you wish, you can stop the scenario at this moment by clicking the "Save Draft" button.
-Or you can continue by clicking the "Add Details" button.
 ![New athlete form after profile photo added](./media/draft-content-13.png)
+    1. Wait for the new media items and new athlete to be uploaded to Content Hub ONE as draft.
+    1. Go to the [Finding the New Athlete and Media Items](#finding-the-new-athlete-and-media-items) section.
+1. Otherwise, you can continue by clicking the "Add Details" button.
 1. Optionally add additional details about the new athlete.
 ![New athlete details form](./media/draft-content-14.png)
 1. If you wish, you can stop the scenario at this moment by clicking the "Save Draft" button.
-Or you can continue by clicking the "Preview" button.
 ![New athlete details form after fields are filled](./media/draft-content-15.png)
+    1. Wait for the new media items and new athlete to be uploaded to Content Hub ONE as draft.
+    1. Go to the [Finding the New Athlete and Media Items](#finding-the-new-athlete-and-media-items) section.
+1. Otherwise, you can continue by clicking the "Preview" button.
 1. Review the new athlete detail page.
 ![New athlete review screen](./media/draft-content-16.png)
 1. Click the "Save as Draft" button.
 1. Wait for the new media items and new athlete to be uploaded to Content Hub ONE as draft.
+1. Go to the [Finding the New Athlete and Media Items](#finding-the-new-athlete-and-media-items) section.

+## Finding the New Athlete and Media Items

 1. Scroll the athletes list and find your new athlete.
 ![New athlete in the athletes list](./media/draft-content-17.png)
 1. Go to the Media listing screen.